Alibaba Group Holding Limited (BABA) Stock Analysis

 Bull case

-• Gross margin of 39.8% demonstrates strong pricing power and operational efficiency in core marketplace and advertising businesses.
+• Gross margin of 39.8% demonstrates strong pricing power and unit economics across the diversified platform portfolio.

 Bear case